zerga9/Train_departure_info/README.md

 So I can see where one service stops,
 I would like to see all the stops of a service
 ```

+### Still to do

+- Make one service using different data.json files
+- Get rid of duplication
+- More research on Jest and testing React
+- better styling
+- getting rid of the hash in the url

 ## Problem description